-So, let's find the antiderivatives of both sides:
+Let's find the antiderivatives of both sides:

 Now, arranging this equality:

 Many people use the letters u and v instead of f and g.
 In the videos I'll use these letters.
-You can start with this one:

 When we use this formula, we "divide the integral in parts".
 We must find another integral, but this one is hopefully simpler.

 Integration by parts is useful when the function we want to integrate can be written as:

 That is, the product of a function f and the derivative of another function g.

 Let's see an example.

 Easy enough.
 Now, you might ask a very important question: how did we choose our f(x) and g'(x)?

 As a rule of thumb, you must choose f(x) such that its derivative is simpler than f(x).